MeghrajBhanu/NetBeansProject/Description.md

 ## Project status:
    Created a Dynamic webpage where in user can enter enter his name,Id and email and all those dta get stored in the database created
-   Please refer Readme.md for the code
+   Please refer https://github.com/MeghrajBhanu/NetBeansProject/blob/main/README.md for the code.
    Data base used for the project:

    {